 L: I think Amazon might use Whole Foods as a testing ground for their new grocery shopping concept Amazon Go.
 That will be a huge change for the industry.

-J: It would definitely blur industry lines even more but Amazon has a history of doing that anyway.
+J: It would blur industry lines even more but Amazon has a history of doing that anyway.
 Bezos purchased the Washington Post a few years ago.
 In Whole Foods case, prices might possibly go down.
 But you never know.
 There's a lot of unknown as tech companies melded and absorb other traditional companies.